rominator1983/completeModInstallationManual/README.md

 # completeModInstallationManual
-This file describes how to get a complete MOD installation up and running from scratch on a PC using the latest Ubuntu (developed with lunar lobster 23.04)
+This repository describes how to get a complete MOD installation up and running from scratch on a PC using the latest Ubuntu (developed with lunar lobster 23.04) including pipewire support.

 I wrote this down for others who would like to use MOD but cannot find a description on what has to be done and how.
 Basically this describes the setup of my notebook that I use for guitar effects for jamming and recording guitar tracks.